pheianox/java-simple-oop-example/README.md

 - [x] Inheritance
 - [ ] Polymorphism

 It's made for beginner programmers because of its light syntax.
-There's no clean code and any refactoring processes, just the basics.
+There's no clean code and any refactoring processes, but just the basics.

 ## Usage